ibm-cloud-docs/cloud-databases-gen2/logging.md

 You can use **{{site.data.keyword.logs_routing_full}}**, a platform service, to route platform logs in your account to a destination of your choice by configuring a tenant that defines where platform logs are sent.
 For more information, see [About logs routing](/docs/logs-router?topic=logs-router-about).

 You can use **{{site.data.keyword.logs_full}}** to visualize and alert on platform logs that are generated in your account and routed by {{site.data.keyword.logs_routing_full_notm}} to an {{site.data.keyword.logs_full_notm}} instance.

+Platform logs for Gen 2 instances differ from Gen 1. {{site.data.keyword.databases-for}} Gen 2 logs have been expanded to include more database process level logs, some non-database related logs have been removed.
+As a result, log content may not match exactly between generations.
+{: note}

 ## Locations where platform logs are generated
 {: #log-locations}